 Okay, when the dev environment is decided and the plan sorted, what about deploying the code as it takes shape, from their laptops onto testing boxes while ensuring the repositories are managed?
 How to ensure everyone has the same Drupal tools, like Git and Drush, available to them so they can swap notes and share those sweet Drush commands?...

 Everyone is looking for the killer tool set, the killer dev environment, the ultimate out-of-the-box solution.
 There are some killer tools out there: VirtualBox, NFS, SSH, Rsync, Drush and Git, and then there is Vagrant.
 For most teams it becomes a question of pick and mix.
 If you can arrive quickly at an agreement on what you are going to use and what you are NOT going to use, it can make a project move a lot quicker.
 My advice is if you are working on a professional project, you should look at using Vagrant in addition to VirtualBox.

 There are some really good VM's you can drop straight into the VirtualBox, DrupalPro for example.
 However these will only take you so far if you are operating in a collaborative professional context.
 Vagrant takes the VirtualBox to a new level and provides the extensibility and power you need.
-VDD (Vagrant Drupal Development) looks like a very good place to start.
+There are many well-documented, actively-maintained projects (like VDD (Vagrant Drupal Development), Drupal VM, and Vlad, that are great starting points (a more exhaustive list can be found here).
 A chance for the team to get its feet wet with Vagrant and Drupal, including Drupal 8!

 Everyone is encouraged to add their experiences to this chapter.